 If you’re choosing mental health services for your teenage child, asking questions and gathering information will help you make the right choice.
 The most important thing is the needs of your child and family.

 Deciding on mental health services for teenagers

 It’s good to explore the options with your child.
-You could look at locally available services online together, or talk about the type of help she feels most comfortable exploring.
-It can be helpful to have already looked into what’s available before you talk to your child, so that you can answer some of her questions.
+You could look at locally available services online together, or talk about the type of help your child feels most comfortable exploring.
+It can help to do some research into what’s available before you talk to your child, so that you can answer some of her questions.

-To start with, you can check the accreditation and professional reputation of services:
+When you’re looking at options for mental health services, you can start by checking the accreditation and professional reputation of services:

 - Does the service have a good reputation for working with young people and families and providing a good-quality service?
 Your GP can help you answer this question.

 - Does the service meet the National standards for mental health services?
 These standards describe the level of care you can expect from Australian health service organisations, including government, non-government and private services.

 - Do staff at the service have appropriate training and qualifications?
 Are they members of professional bodies?
 For example, a psychiatrist must be accredited by the Royal Australian and New Zealand College of Psychiatrists to work as a psychiatrist.

 - Is the service linked with other well-established organisations?
 For example, services associated with universities and hospitals are usually well regulated.
 This means that they’ve been inspected and the level of care they provide has been checked.